Posted on March 11, 2014 in Teen Drug Addiction

 5. Promptly address a problem

 If your child is using drugs or alcohol, you can’t afford to wait to do something about it.
-Act quickly and decisively to intervene.
+Act quickly and decisively to intervene and help them secure treatment for substance abuse.
 This protects your child from potential harm and shows them how seriously you take the issue of substance use.
 It also demonstrates how much you care, a point you need to reinforce as often as possible.

 Struggling with drug or alcohol addiction?